joeedh/fairmotion/Readme.md

 to get a much nicer looking curve than you would get from stuff like Bezier curves or B-Splines.

+Fairmotion is very much a work in progress, and should be considered pre-alpha.

 ![Another Example](https://github.com/joeedh/fairmotion/blob/master/examples/example1.png)

 ##To set up build system##